Watts-Lab/task-mapping/tasks/summaries/Word completion given starting letter-writeup.md

 creative thinking, strong vocabulary, focus

 ### UI-UX Allowed Processes
-Typing interface for entering the words
+Typing interface for entering the words (which could be a shared screen among all group members or a private screen per individual), communication via chat about viable words, deleting words, editing the list of words generated, and (optional) viewing current score

 ### Other Allowed Processes
 NA